Tohunga: Tohunga under tapu

 Tapu was, and still is, one of the most deeply ingrained beliefs and religious customs of Māori.
 The word tapu may be translated as "sacred" or "forbidden", but Māori tapu has a host of variations.
 There was a personal tapu and local tapu; tapu of one kind or another faced the Māori everywhere.
 It often served a purpose similar to some of the Jewish laws of prohibition and quarantine.

 Tohunga were imbued with the mysterious essences of the tapu because of their knowledge of ancient and potent karakia, religious ceremonies and their office as mediums of communication with the atua (gods and spirits).
 All ariki also had a strong personal tapu which prevented any common person eating out of the same food basket or using anything belonging to the chief.

 The remains of the sacred dead and all connected therewith were highly tapu and anyone who had been engaged in handling the dead or bones of the dead would be extremely tapu and would not dare to touch food with the hands.
 Consequently, such persons had to be fed in the manner shown in the painting here.
-This was painted from life at an old-time pa (village) in the Wanganui district.
-The outer palisaded fence of the pa, with its roughly carved posts, usually totara, is shown in the background.
-The tohunga is kneeling on mats in front of a raupo whare (house) in a remote corner of the settlement.
+This was painted from life at an old-time pā (village) in the Wanganui district.
+The outer palisaded fence of the pā, with its roughly carved posts, usually tōtara, is shown in the background.
+The tohunga is kneeling on mats in front of a raupō whare (house) in a remote corner of the settlement.